This Blog On Factors That Determine Mortgage Rates On Purchase And Refinance Was UPDATED And PUBLISHED On March 16th, 2020

 Here are the factors that determine mortgage rates on Conventional Loans:

-- Amount of down payment that the borrower puts down on a home purchase or the loan to value a homeowner has on a refinance mortgage are factors that determine mortgage rates on Conventional Loans.
-For the best rates, borrowers should have 25% down payment or 75% Loan To Value.
-Any equity less than that will be factors that determine mortgage rates on Conventional Loans.
+- Amount of down payment that the borrower puts down on a home purchase or the loan to value a homeowner has on a refinance are factors that determine mortgage rates

-- Loan amounts is other factors that determine mortgage rates.
-Conventional Loan amounts of less than $100,000 will take a big pricing hit adjustment and rates will be higher on smaller loan amounts.
+- Conventional Loan amounts of less than $100,000 will take a big pricing hit adjustment and rates will be higher on smaller loan amounts

-- Prior bad credit such as bankruptcies, foreclosures, deed in lieu of foreclosures, short sales, late payments, collections, charge offs, late payments, judgments, tax liens, and other past credit issues have no bearing with mortgage rates and borrower should not be concerned with them.
+- Prior bad credit such as bankruptcies, foreclosures, deed in lieu of foreclosures, short sales, late payments, collections, charge offs, late payments, judgments, tax liens, and other past credit issues have no bearing with rates

 Preparing To Get Best Mortgage Rates

-- See what mortgage loan program you qualify for and see if you meet all of the mortgage lending guidelines on the loan program you are applying for
+- See if you meet all of the lending guidelines on the loan program applying for

-- See if your credit report is accurate and make sure that you do not have any errors on your credit report
+- Make sure not to have any errors on credit report

-- Make sure that you do not have any credit disputes that will disqualify you for a mortgage loan
+- Make sure not to have any credit disputes

-- Make sure that your credit scores are high enough and have the loan officer run your credit profile through the FICO Analyzer to see what potential credit score improvements there is to be made to optimize your credit scores to the best potential you have
+- Have the loan officer run credit profile through the FICO Analyzer to see what potential credit score improvements to be made to optimize credit scores

-- Get how much money you need to save to be able to cover your down payment and closing costs on your home purchase
+- Get how much money you need to save to be able to cover down payment and closing costs on home purchase

 - If you have unsourced cash, you can deposit it right away to your bank account to start the 60 day seasoning period of your bank account

-- If you have overdrafts or bounced checks, you have sixty days to let it season on your bank account
+- If you have overdrafts or bounced checks, you have sixty days to let it season on the bank account

-- If you are self employed or did not do your taxes, you will have time to either do a income tax amendment and/or file your taxes
+- If you are self-employed or did not do your taxes, you will have time to either do an income tax amendment and/or file your taxes